Quick Links

 with session ID

-to Kount 360 — Pass the session ID in the call to Kount 360, along with the rest of the event data.
+to Kount 360: Pass the session ID in the call to Kount 360, along with the rest of the event data.

-Use our guided Device Data Collector Content generator or follow the steps in the Native iOS and Android SDKs article.
+For detailed instructions, use our guided Device Data Collector Content generator or follow the steps in the Native iOS and Android SDKs article.

-Device Data Collector browser recommendations
+Device Data Collector Browser Recommendations

 Page and Page Location